 Non-Economic Damages in an Injury Case

-When you negotiate or litigate your case, you will need to present some evidence of your non-economic damages.
+If you negotiate or litigate your case, you will need to present some evidence of your non-economic damages.
 The claim adjuster or jury will use that evidence to arrive at your non-economic damages.
-Some of the non-economic damages that you can assert include:
+The following are some of the non-economic damages that you can claim.

-Non-economic damages can include mental anguish that arises from your accident or as a result of your injuries, as well as physical injuries.
+Non-economic damages can include mental anguish that arises as a result of your accident or as a result of your injuries, as well as physical injuries.
 Some examples include:

 - Post-Traumatic Stress Disorder (PTSD)

 You can also use your medical prescriptions for anxiety, depression, or other mental health issues, as well as therapist notes and records to prove your suffering.

 You may find it difficult to do the things you want to do every day as a result of the inconvenience caused by your injuries, or you may require assistance to perform those tasks.

 For example, friends and relatives can testify that they have to drive you to doctor’s appointments, dress you, and cook for you to support your claim for non-economic damages.